ElectricRCAircraftGuy/eRCaGuy_hello_world/cpp/README.md

 #   some/dir/eRCaGuy_hello_world
 #   some/dir/fmt

-# cd into the folder where you want the symlink to googletest be located
+# cd into the folder where you want a symlink to this repo to be located
 cd eRCaGuy_hello_world/cpp
 # create a relative symlink to the other repo here
 ln -si ../../fmt .